ospalh/anki-addons/pages/Detailed audio field rules.md

     <li>“<span class="qtbase hanzipinyin">Hanzi</span>” or</li>
     <li>“Pinyin”.</li>
   </ul>
-* The sub-string rule is different for this case.
-For fields where “Audio” or “Sound” is a sub-string, this word is not removed, but the add-on looks for fields where that word has been *replaced* with  one from the “Reading” list.
+* The substring rule is different for this case.
+For fields where “Audio” or “Sound” is a substring, this word is not removed, but the add-on looks for fields where that word has been *replaced* with  one from the “Reading” list.
 For example, when there is a field called “Japanese Reading”, add a field “Japanese